 An Old Systems Deed, Book 98 No 931 of 20 June 1866, between Mary Ann Ferris, James Ferris, farmer of Portland Head, and George Turnbull, farmer of Portland Head, reveals that Andrew Turnbull sold the 70 acres to George Turnbull on 9 May 1863.
 The Deed recognised that in consideration of the payment of 100 pounds by George Turnbull to James Ferris (with the agreement of Mary Ann Ferris) that George released Mary Ann’s right to a dower.
 The deed describes the land as “All that piece or parcel of land containing seventy acres more or less situated in the district of Mulgrave Place otherwise Windsor in the County of Cumberland in the Colony of New South Wales and bounded on the North West side by the rocks and lagoon on the South East by James Dunn’s farm and was granted by the Crown by Deed Poll dated the Twenty-Seventh day of April, One Thousand Eight Hundred and Three unto Henry Lamb his heirs and assigns forever.”

 It is likely that Ralph and Mary Ann (and family) lived on Lamb’s grant from when they were married in 1829 until Ralph died in 1840.
 Ralph gave his address as Portland Head in 1828, 1829, 1831, 1834, 1836 (Sackville Reach) and 1840 and not once at Colo River.
 Ralph may have lived on Mud Island as early as 1824 as the block was purchased in 1824, see In the Footsepts of John Turnbull and Turnbulls on the Coromandel 1802 above.
 After Ralph’s death Mary Ann continued to live there, married James Ferris in 1844, and both probably lived on Mud Island until around 1869 when at least James and his son George moved to Grafton.
-As yet the date and place of Mary Ann’s death has not been established.
+As yet the date and place of Mary Ann’s death has not been established, see internet error.
 George Turnbull and family also lived there or on his adjacent 32 acre grant sometime after 1842.

 A significant question – is the house occupied by Mary Ann and family in 1841 part of the home called ‘Kelso’ and occupied by Russell Turnbull?
 The recent picture of Mud Island on page 93 of In the Footsteps of John Turnbull was taken from ‘Kelso’ which indicates the home is sited significantly higher than the Island.
 Therefore ‘Kelso’ could be located on one of George Turnbull’s grants on the eastern boundary of Mud Island.